AungMoeThuam/AungMoeThuam/README.md

 - 🎓 I’m a student with a focus on software development and IT projects.

 ## 💻 Projects
-- MyChat backend server (https://github.com/AungMoeThuam/mychat-backend-server): a server built with Express, MongoDB, and React.
+- MyChat backend server (https://github.com/AungMoeThuam/mychat-backend-server): A server built with Express, SocketIO, and MongoDB.
 - MyChat Messaging Web App (https://github.com/AungMoeThuam/mychat-frontend-web-app): A real-time chat application built with React, TailwindCSS.

 ## 🛠️ Technologies & Tools